aspectlab/flippingmatisse/README.md

 This step is done using Python code which makes use of TensorFlow.
 You can simply run `flipping.ipynb` (or flipping.py) which will generate feature vectors and a distance matrix based on a pre-trained model.
 The results are stored in a Matlab file called `output.mat`.
 To train your own model instead, adjust the flag `TRAIN_MODE = True` at the top of the Python code.

 ## Use distance matrix to compute suggested flips, and generate original/flipped mosaics (Matlab)
 This step is done using Matlab.
-Assuming you have followed the prior step and generated the distance matrix, a list of suggested flips can be generated via the commands:<br>
+Assuming you have followed the prior step and generated the distance matrix (or you may use the provided `output.mat`), a list of suggested flips can be generated via the commands:<br>
 `load output.mat`<br>
 `[uniqueEds, editions, flip] = find_flips(D, fnames);`<br>
 `display_flips(flip,fnames)`<br>